PremModhaOfficial/trad_bot_pi42/readme.md

 ### Executive Summary
 This report analyzes the performance of a mean reversion trading strategy for BTC/INR across multiple timeframes, using an initial capital of 1,000,000 INR.
 The strategy was tested across 5 days, 1 month, 3 months, 6 months, 1 year, and 5 years periods.

+> NOTE
+> The Bot Generates Both Signals But Only executes Longs.*

 ### Strategy Overview
 - Type: Mean Reversion